-For more than thirty years, my family has lived in North Amherst surrounded by farmland, forests, hiking trails, and Puffer’s Pond as well as a vibrant and diverse community of neighbors.
+For nearly forty years, my family has lived in North Amherst surrounded by farmland, forests, hiking trails, and Puffer’s Pond as well as a vibrant and diverse community of neighbors.
 District One has a wealth of resources: our own Post Office, the oldest library in Amherst, innovative co-housing communities, numerous farms including the newly opened Simple Gifts farm store, the Amherst Survival Center, the Fisher Hospice, the Renaissance and Holocaust Centers, the Black Walnut Inn, the Harp and other eating establishments, the Mill River Recreation center and the soon-to-open North Square/Mill District.

-- Positive Development: We need to assure that economic development aligns with the quality of community life in North Amherst and preserves our natural resource assets.
+- Positive Development: We need to assure that economic development enhances the quality of community life in North Amherst and preserves our natural resource assets.
 Development in our village center will increase traffic and use of Mill River, Puffer’s Pond and other outdoor resources.
 This requires action to address long-time concerns about roads, sidewalks, bike trails, and traffic speed.

 - Innovative Farms: Farms provide North Amherst and all of Amherst with a source of fresh local produce and dairy products.
 Sustaining farms will require understanding the spillover impact of developments in adjacent areas.
 Many farmers have land committed to preservation in agricultural trusts.
 Looking forward, policies will need to enable the co-existence of farms and the district’s expanding population.

 If elected, I will work with community members to identify actions that will enhance the vibrancy and diversity of District 1 and continue to make it a special, diverse place to live.